Groups Acting Acylindrically on Trees: 3-Manifold Groups

-For the if direction assume that $M$ contains an embedded incompressible geometrically finite closed surface $S$.
-Then since $S$ is geometrically finite we have that $H=\pi_1(S)$ is relatively quasi-convex by Theorem~\ref{thm:GFisQC}, and so by Theorem~\ref{thm:FinRelH} there exists a natural number $n_H$ such that the intersection of $n_H$ essentially disjoint conjugates of $H$ in $G$ cannot contain any hyperbolic elements.
-In fact, it follows directly from the definition of relatively quasi-convex and by considering the action of $G$ on $\partial\mathbb{H}^3$ that $H$ is hyperbolic relative to the subgroups that arise as the intersections of $S$ with $\partial M$, and that all parabolic elements of $G$ that are included in $H$ are conjugate in $H$ to some boundary component of $S$.
-Thus, since $S$ is closed and therefore does not intersect with $\partial M$, $H$ contains only hyperbolic elements and so the intersection of any collection of at least $n_H$ essentially disjoint conjugates of $H$ in $G$ must be the trivial subgroup.
+For the if direction assume that $M$ contains an embedded $2$-sided incompressible geometrically finite closed surface $\Sigma$ that is not isotopic to any boundary component of $M$.
+Then $\Sigma$ is not a disc as it is closed, $\Sigma$ is not a projective plane by the remark following Theorem~\ref{thm:HempelIBundles}, and $\Sigma$ is not a sphere by Theorem~\ref{thm:ired}, so $\pi_1(\Sigma)$ (and hence $G$) is infinite by the classification of surfaces (see \cite[Theorem~4.14]{kinsey1997topology}, for example).
+Furthermore, $\pi_1(\Sigma)$ is finitely generated as $\Sigma$ is closed.
+Since $\Sigma$ is geometrically finite we have that $H=\pi_1(\Sigma)$ is relatively quasi-convex by Theorem~\ref{thm:GFisQC}, and so by Theorem~\ref{thm:FinRelH} there exists a natural number $n_H$ such that the intersection of $n_H$ essentially distinct conjugates of $H$ in $G$ is either finite or a peripheral subgroup of $G$.
+In fact, it follows directly from the definition of relatively quasi-convex and by considering the action of $G$ on $\partial\mathbb{H}^3$ that $H$ is hyperbolic relative to the subgroups that arise as the intersections of $\Sigma$ with $\partial M$, and that all peripheral elements of $G$ that are included in $H$ are conjugate in $H$ to some boundary component of $\Sigma$.
+Since $\Sigma$ is closed and therefore does not intersect with $\partial M$, $H$ contains no peripheral elements and so the intersection of any collection of $n_H$ essentially distinct conjugates of $H$ in $G$ must be finite.
+However, $G$ is infinite and $M$ is orientable and irreducible, and so Lemma~\ref{lem:tf} tells us that $G$ and hence $H\leq G$ is torsion free, and thus the intersection of any collection of at least $n_H$ essentially distinct conjugates of $H$ in $G$ must be trivial.

-If follows that splitting $(\Gamma, \mathfrak{G})$ of $G$ induced by the cut of $M$ along $S$ induces is $(n_H, 1)$-acylindrical.
-This action will not be lineal by Theorem~\ref{Thm:categorisedActions} as $G$ is not virtually cyclic.
+Let $(\Gamma, \mathfrak{G})$ be the splitting of $G$ induced by cutting $M$ along $\Sigma$, $T=T((\Gamma, \mathfrak{G})$ its Bass-Serre tree, and let $p$ be a path in $T$ of length at least $n_H$.
+The stabiliser for this path will be the intersection of the stabilisers of its constituent edges, which are essentially distinct conjugates of $H$ in $G$, and so $\Ps_G(p)$ is trivial, and the action of $G$ on $T$ is therefore $(n_H, 1)$-acylindrical.
+The group $G$ is not virtually cyclic as it contains the fundamental group of $\Sigma$, a closed surface that is not a sphere or a projective plane.
+Thus the action of $G$ on $T$ is not lineal by Theorem~\ref{Thm:categorisedActions}, and to show that it is non-elementary it only remains to check that it is non-trivial.